 When new to bariatric surgery almost every discussion seems to revolve around protein and vitamins.
 I have news for you… ten years later we are still talking about protein and vitamins!
-This is not small surgery and the changes made to the GI tract are serious enough where we need to supplement for what is unable to be eaten or serious problems arise.
+This is not small surgery and the changes made to the GI tract are serious enough where we need to supplement for what is unable to be eaten or serious problems will arise.
 Here is a little bit of science.
 I find that if I know WHY my arm is going to fall off, I get the increased importance.

 When you eat a food containing protein, whether meat fish eggs or dairy, the digestive enzymes in your mouth go to work as a first step in the digestion process.
 In the stomach more enzymes plus acids are added to deconstruct the protein into base units called amino acids.